 Zcash privacy sets

 Zcash’s privacy set protects you against on-chain linkability analysis.
 Each shielded pool in Zcash has its own privacy set.
-This graph shows the Sapling privacy set, which is more than 2x larger today than it was a year ago, as measured by the total number of transactions with at least one shielded output.
+This graph shows the Sapling privacy set, which is more than twice as large as it was a year ago, as measured by the total number of transactions with at least one shielded output.
 Transactions with at least one shielded output are a good measure of the Zcash privacy set because in general, the more shielded outputs in a given pool, the more difficult it is to link transactions that interact with that pool.

 Zcash users are able to take advantage of a privacy set that grows over time.
 This is superior to coins that use mixing where the privacy set is limited to the number transactions mixed together at a single moment in time.
 Click here for detailed breakdown of Zcash output data since 2016.

 Zcash shielded pools

 Zcash users are increasingly storing more of their ZEC in shielded pools.
-The total value of the shielded Sapling pool reached an all-time high of 742,962 in Aug 2021.
+The total value of the shielded Sapling pool reached an all-time, month-end high of 880,145 in October 2021.

 This graph shows the amount of ZEC stored in each of Zcash’s two shielded pools: Sprout (original) and Sapling (current).
 Click here for detailed breakdown of pool data since 2016.